NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/importing_new_data.rst

 Sections
 ........

-The template is broken down into sections that correspond to the structure of the ADIOS Oil Database.
+The template is broken down into sections that correspond to the structure of the ADIOS\ :sup:`®` Oil Database.
 The sections are indicated with bold text in the template.

 Record metadata
 ...............